elidoran/node-kevas/README.md

 # NOTE: if the key existed in both and both pushed then both values would
 # be in the result.
 ```

+## Listeners

+Adding key listeners allows:

+1. asynchronous operations to translate keys
+2. override values submitted by previous listeners

+Note, the first listener uses the internal values provided when the Kevas instance was created.
+So, to override the internal values, use a listener and remove that value from the result array: `event.values`.

 ## Escapes

 Originally I was determined to avoid allowing escaped braces.
 Then, I decided I'd better allow it and added the functionality.
 It added some small work in the module.